Historic Blenheim House, c. 1859

 Location: 3610 Old Lee Highway, Fairfax, VA 22030.
 Map Directions to Historic Blenheim

-The house is only available for view during the 1 pm Tuesday through Saturday guided tour.
-At this time the tour is of first floor of the historic house and historic features around the site.
+*The house is only available for view during the Tuesday through Saturday 1 pm guided tour.
+At this time the tour is of the first floor of the historic house and historic features around the site.
 Meet in the Civil War Interpretive Center.
-The Historic House is accessible for handicapped visitors Phone: 703.591.0560.
+The Historic House is accessible for handicapped visitors.
+Phone: 703.591.0560.

 **Group Tours: Private guided tours for adult groups and educational programs for students are available for a fee ($).
 All tours for 8 or more people are tailored for group needs, educational standards, and interests.
 Tours require advanced reservations.
 To arrange group educational programs or tours of historic Blenheim call Andrea Loewenwarter at 703.591.0560 or 6728.

-In the Civil War Interpretive Gallery house inscriptions, and pictographs from the house are reproduced with full-scaled photographs in the replica attic.
+In the Civil War Interpretive Gallery (2008), wall inscriptions and pictographs from the house are reproduced with full-scaled photographs in the replica attic.
 Click here for virtual tour.
 (Then double click on 19.
 Interpretive Center at Historic Blenheim.)
 The gallery also includes an illustrated timeline of Civil War events, artifacts that interpret the everyday soldier, biographies of several of the wall signers, and temporary displays.